UNITED STATES

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of expenses during the reporting period.
 Significant estimates include the fair value of the Company’s stock, stock-based compensation, valuation of warrants, valuations in connection with convertible notes and the valuation allowance related to deferred tax assets.
 Actual results may differ from these estimates.

 The Company computes earnings (loss) per share under Accounting Standards Codification subtopic 260-10, Earnings Per Share (“ASC 260-10”).
-Net loss per Common share is computed by dividing net loss by the weighted average number of shares of Common Stock outstanding during the year.
+Net loss per common share is computed by dividing net loss by the weighted average number of shares of Common Stock outstanding during the year.
 Diluted earnings per share, if presented, would include the dilution that would occur upon the exercise or conversion of all potentially dilutive securities into Common Stock using the “treasury stock” and/or “if converted” methods as applicable.

-September 30, 2022, we would, based on the market price of $
+explained further below, at September 30, 2024, we would, based on the market price of $

-The Company measures the cost of services received from employees and non-employees in exchange for an award of equity instruments based on the fair value of the award on the grant date pursuant ASC 718.
+The Company measures the cost of services received from employees and non-employees in exchange for an award of equity instruments based on the fair value of the award on the grant date pursuant to ASC 718.
 Stock-based compensation expense is recorded by the Company over the requisite service period, or vesting period, in the same expense classifications in the statements of operations, as if such amounts were paid in cash.

 Accounting for subsidiary stock transactions

-Company accounts for subsidiary stock transactions in accordance with Opinions of the Accounting Principles Board 09 (APBO No. 9).
-In
+The Company accounts for subsidiary stock transactions in accordance with Opinions of the Accounting Principles Board 09 (APBO No. 9).
+In paragraph 28, this pronouncement excluded all adjustments from transactions in a company’s own stock “…from the determination of net income or the results of operations under all circumstances.”

 Research and Development

-the nine months ended September 30, 2022 the Company incurred $
+September 30, 2024, the Company incurred $

 Intangibles – Goodwill and Other